Are you hunting for that dream role at a creative company? You'll need to dust off your old creative resume or CV and give it a modern refresh.

 One final tip for infographic styles—keep your colors pared-back, neutral and minimal.
 With all those graphic elements going on, you’ll want to keep the design looking ultra-professional.

-Tip 5.
+Tip 7.
 Make a Nod to Your Profession

 Use your creative resume as an opportunity to show off your design skills in practice.
-This will make the look of your resume a great talking point at the interview stage, and will showcase your enthusiasm for your career of choice.
+This will make the look of your resume a great talking point at the interview stage and will showcase your enthusiasm for your career of choice.

-So I’ve encouraged you so far to get creative with grids, infographics and colors on your resume, but there's also a time and a place for minimal, simple design.
+So, I’ve encouraged you so far to get creative with grids, infographics and colors on your resume.
+But there's also a time and a place for minimal, simple design.

 Take a lesson from this wonderfully minimal resume template:

-Tip 7.
+Tip 9.
 Create a Personal Brand or Resume With a Logo

 Secondly, you need to think about being consistent with your choice of typeface and how you format your text.

-Choose a simple, legible sans serif for jobs in digital-related fields (take Aller for a spin), or go for a serif (you can’t go wrong with Caslon or Garamond) if the role is more traditional.
+Choose a simple, legible sans serif for jobs in digital-related fields (take Aller for a spin).
+Or go for a serif (you can’t go wrong with Caslon or Garamond) if the role is more traditional.

-Tip 8.
+Tip 10.
 Match the Company's Colors

 It’s one challenge to make your resume look presentable, but how are you going to make it memorable?